manas12709/BigIdeaTeamTeach/navigation/bigidea5.md

 ### Example Response:

-- Problem: AI in hiring software may favor certain groups over others.
+- Problem: AI in hiring software, may favor certain groups over others.
 - Risk: Biased hiring can make it harder for qualified people to get jobs.
-- Solution 1: Use diverse training data to reduce bias in AI decisions.
+- Solution 1: Use different kinds of training data to reduce bias in AI decisions.
-- Solution 2: Have human oversight to review AI-generated recommendations.
+- Solution 2: Have the human brain to review AI-generated recommendations.
 - Reflection: AI is powerful, but it should be fair and transparent to avoid discrimination.
 Ethical programming ensures technology helps everyone.

 ## Homework Hack #3: AI & Unintended Consequences Research Task